gbif/hp-swissnatcoll/en/how-to-publish-data.md

 For each user, it is possible to edit the profile (📝) and delete it (🗑️).

+We consider that the Collection Administrator is fully responsible for the management of their institution page on DAGI.
+There is no need to ask for permission to add new users.

 ### Add a new user

 1. Go to the **Administration view** of your institution page by clicking on **🛠️Administration** on the left side of the page.